Last Updated on November 25, 2025 by Christian Adams

 Live & Dangerous would be fucking A-M-A-Z-I-N-G if it were anywhere near a live recording.
 According to producer Tony Visconti, about 25% of this album is live.
 According to surviving band members, it’s 75% live.
 Who are you going to believe?
 The producer, that’s who.

 What does Tony Visconti have to gain or lose by saying that more than half of this record was manufactured the way 95% of other records are made?
 On one hand, it makes him look like a terrible live audio engineer.
 On the other hand, it makes the band look bad because they were so high on booze and coke that the original tapes were complete shit, and they had to go back in the studio and fix it.
-There is no question on anybody’s behalf that Thin Lizzy was trying to cash in on the Kiss double live LP phenomenon.
+Thin Lizzy was trying to cash in on the Kiss double live LP phenomenon.
+Fair enough.

 Since we’ve already heard all the tight cuts from Thin Lizzy, a live album is negligible unless it features previously unheard material.
 L&D does not.
 On the other hand, it could almost count as a greatest hits collection, and thus, worth the effort, but it doesn’t contain “Fightin’ My Way Back”, so I’m telling you it’s not.